 Significant: Cardiovascular events (e.g. hypotension, supraventricular arrhythmia, bundle-branch block, ventricular tachycardia, cardiomyopathy, angina pectoris, MI), endocrine disorders (e.g. hyperglycaemia, hypo- or hyperthyroidism), ophthalmologic disorders (e.g. decreased visual acuity, blindness, macular oedema, retinal haemorrhage, serous retinal detachment, optic neuritis, papilledema, cotton wool spots, retinal artery or vein thrombosis), bone marrow suppression, flu-like symptoms, hypertriglyceridaemia, increased serum creatinine levels, dental or periodontal disorders, inhibited growth velocity (in children).
 Rarely, acute hypersensitivity reactions (e.g. urticaria, angioedema, bronchoconstriction, anaphylaxis), and cutaneous reactions (e.g. Stevens-Johnson syndrome, toxic epidermal necrolysis).
 Blood and lymphatic system disorders: Neutropenia, anaemia, leucopenia.
 Gastrointestinal disorders: Nausea, diarrhoea, vomiting, dysgeusia, abdominal pain, dry mouth, dyspepsia.
 General disorders and admin site conditions: Fatigue, asthenia, pyrexia, chills, inj site reactions (e.g. inflammation).
 Hepatobiliary disorders: Hepatomegaly.
 Investigations: Increased ALT/AST and blood alkaline phosphatase, weight decreased.
 Metabolism and nutrition disorders: Anorexia.
 Musculoskeletal and connective tissue disorders: Myalgia, arthralgia.
 Nervous system disorders: Headache, dizziness, paraesthesia.
 Psychiatric disorders: Insomnia, anxiety, irritability, emotional lability.
 Reproductive system and breast disorders: Menstrual disorder.
 Respiratory, thoracic and mediastinal disorders: Cough, pharyngitis, rhinitis.
 Skin and subcutaneous tissue disorders: Rash, alopecia, pruritus, dry skin.
 Potentially Fatal: Aggravation of neuropsychiatric, autoimmune ischaemic, infectious, and pulmonary disorders; ulcerative or haemorrhagic/ischaemic colitis, pancreatitis, hepatic decompensation.

-Parenteral: X (when used in combination with ribavirin.); SC: X (when used in combination with ribavirin.)
+Parenteral/SC: X (when used in combination w/ ribavirin.)

 Patient Counseling Information